Dear Prospective Student,

 Deerfield, IL 60015

-Upon acceptance, students deposit holds your place at Trinity College and in the residence hall.
+Upon acceptance, an enrollment deposit holds your place at Trinity College and in the residence hall.
 For those students living on campus, the enrollment deposit is $150.00.
 For students commuting to campus, the enrollment deposit is $100.00.
-Both deposits are fully refundable until May 1 of the anticipated enrollment year.
+Both deposits are fully refundable until May 1 for the fall semester and December 1 for the spring semester.
 The deposit form is available online.

 Room Reservation Form